-If you are joining online: We strongly recommend you use a computer for the entirety of the meeting, rather than a tablet or phone.
-While the system can function with video on a table or phone, it will run more smoothly on a computer, be more comfortable for long sitting sessions, and a computer screen will be easier to view throughout the meeting.
-Please avoid using Safari (the default web browser on Mac) and instead use Google Chrome to access the AGM website.
-Online delegates are expected to have a reliable means for participation, including a strong internet connection to support engagement in the meeting.
+If you are joining the meeting virtually: You must use a laptop or desktop computer to participate.
+In previous years, delegates were able to use phones and tablets to participate in the meeting.
+LUMI, however, only works on computers with specific web browsers-mobile devices and web browsers outside of Google Chrome, Microsoft Edge, and Mozilla Firefox are not supported.
+It is important to avoid trying to use Safari (the default web browser on Mac) and instead use one of the three previously mentioned browsers to access the LUMI website.
+Online delegates are expected to have a reliable means for participation, including a strong internet connection to support their engagement in the meeting.
 Delegates will be credentialed according to the principle of "one delegate, one device" (one delegate may not use more than one device at a time, and multiple delegates may not share the same device).
-This is a security feature that is tied to AGM Convene to help ensure the voting process stays safe and accurate.
-If you need to switch devices for any reason during the meeting, you will first need to log out of AGM on your original device before you attempt to log in to AGM on your second device.
+This is a security feature that is tied to LUMI to help ensure the voting process is safe and accurate.
+If you need to switch devices for any reason during the meeting, you will need to log out of LUMI on your original device before you attempt to log in to LUMI on a second device.